spacemeshos/go-spacemesh/tests/README.md

 clients for example).

 #### SM-clients & Bootstrap
-When deploying SM-client the bootstrap node will be deployed first, next all other clients (miners) will be deployed with the bootstrap as their `entry point` to the network.
+When deploying SM-client the bootstrap node will be deployed first.
+After that, all other clients (miners) will be deployed with the bootstrap as their entry point to the network.
-Bootstrap node provides other nodes information about active nodes in the network.
+The bootstrap node provides other nodes information about active nodes in the network.
-After deployment, bootstrap node will function as a normal miner.
-After being deployed and part of the network, every client can perform as a bootstrap node for a new client that wants to join the network.
+After deployment, the bootstrap node will function as a normal miner, and in turn, any existing client can perform as a bootstrap node for a new client.
 The number of replicas for each deployment (bootsrap or miners) can be found in the tests config file.

 ### Test Configurations